Which city is cheaper, Nice or Cadiz?

 The spring brings many poeple to Cadiz as well as Nice.
 Many visitors come to Cadiz in the spring for the beaches and the natural beauty.
 Also, most visitors come to Nice for the beaches and the natural beauty during these months.

 In the spring, Cadiz is a little warmer than Nice.
-Typically, the spring temperatures in Cadiz in April are around 17°C (63°F), and Nice is about 13°C (56°F).
+Typically, the spring temperatures in Cadiz in April average around 17°C (63°F), and Nice averages at about 13°C (56°F).

 Cadiz usually gets less rain in April than Nice.
 Cadiz gets 45 mm (1.8 in) of rain, while Nice receives 62 mm (2.4 in) of rain this time of the year.